-Plane carrying 81 involved in accident in Colombia
+76 confirmed dead in Colombian plane crash

 From Cinderella story to nightmare

-The aviation department's statement said that passengers belonged to a Brazilian soccer club called Chapecoense.

-Chapecoense was due to play the Colombian club team Atletico Nacional in the the first leg of the South American cup Finals on Wednesday.
+Chapecoense was set to play the Colombian club team Atletico Nacional in the the first leg of the South American cup Finals on Wednesday.

-The team, which is ninth in Brazil's Serie A league, has been something of a Cinderella story in the tournament this year -- ESPNFC billed their semifinal contest as a David versus Goliath match.
+The team, which is ninth in Brazil's Serie A league, has surprised many with its performance in the tournament this year -- ESPNFC billed their semifinal contest as a David versus Goliath match.

+"It's a Cinderella football story.
+They've only been in the top division in Brazil for the last couple of years, and they've reached the Copa Sudamericana final," Keir Radnedge of World Soccer Magazine told CNN.
+"What they have achieved in the last couple of years was just amazing."

+The team said in a post on its Facebook page that it was waiting for an official announcement from Colombian aviation authorities before issuing its own statement about the crash.

 The lesser-known club was founded in 1973 and has steadily risen up the ranks in recent years.